Academy

 Should I use the client's name in the reminder?

 Yes, always.
-Personalized messages have significantly higher open and response rates.
-It takes one second to add the name and it makes the message feel human.
+Personalised messages usually get much higher open and reply rates.
+It takes one second to add a name, and it instantly makes the message feel more human.

-Do I need to send different templates per channel?
+Do I need different templates for each channel?

-The core message is the same, but formatting varies.
-WhatsApp and Telegram support line breaks and links well.
-SMS should be shorter — under 160 characters if possible.
+The core message stays the same, but the formatting changes slightly.
+WhatsApp and Telegram handle line breaks and links well.
+SMS should stay shorter — ideally under 160 characters.

 How do I manage templates for many clients?

-Tapsela pre-fills the template with the client name, appointment time, and a personalized confirm link.
-You review and send in one tap — no manual typing needed.
+Tapsela pre-fills the template with the client name, appointment time, and a personal confirmation link.
+You review it and send it in one tap — no manual typing.

 Start free